At Bernicia Group (Bernicia), we’re committed to protecting and respecting your privacy.

 In writing: Data Protection Officer, Bernicia Group, Oakwood Way, Ashwood Business Park, Ashington, NE63 0XF

 The Information Commissioner (ICO) is also a source of further information about your data protection rights.
-The ICO is an independent official body and one of their primary functions is to administer the provisions of the UK Data Protection Act 2018 and the EU General Data Protection Regulation.
+The ICO is an independent official body and one of their primary functions is to administer the provisions of the UK Data Protection Act 2018 and the UK General Data Protection Regulation.
 You also have a right to lodge a complaint about any aspect of how we are handling your data with the ICO and can do so at the following address:

 Phone: 0303 123 1113